Aliases for GSTA1 Gene

 GeneCards Summary for GSTA1 Gene

 GSTA1 (Glutathione S-Transferase Alpha 1) is a Protein Coding gene.
-Diseases associated with GSTA1 include prostate leiomyosarcoma and hematopoietic stem cell transplantation.
-Among its related pathways are Metabolism and Phase II conjugation.
+Diseases associated with GSTA1 include Ovarian Endodermal Sinus Tumor and Ovarian Primitive Germ Cell Tumor.
+Among its related pathways are Glutathione metabolism and Metabolism.
 GO annotations related to this gene include glutathione transferase activity.
-An important paralog of this gene is GSTA4.
+An important paralog of this gene is GSTA2.

 UniProtKB/Swiss-Prot for GSTA1 Gene